-HITM 1153 Introduction to Electronic Health Records 1 1.00/0.00/0.00 This course introduces the student to the evolution of paper health records to the electronic version.
+HITM 1153 Introduction to Electronic Health Records 1 1.00/0.00/0.00

+This course introduces the student to the evolution of paper health records to the electronic version.
 The stages of preparation of electronic health record development will be identified.
 Students will be given the opportunity to research the technologies that support the electronic health record.
-Also, the challenges of electronic health record implementation will be discussed dards for the control and use of health information.
-Emphasis is on the proper release of patient information and legal procedures involved in court disclosure of health record information.
-An electronic health record system is utilized for tracking the request and disclosure of protected patient information.
-Prerequisite: HITM1150
+Also, the challenges of electronic health record implementation will be discussed.

 Prerequisite: Permission of instructor.
-Corequisite: